 Determining Where to File Your Federal Claim

 Where should you file your claim if you have a choice between state and federal court?
 Generally speaking, plaintiffs tend to fare better in state courts.
 While it is impossible to accurately say whether a case will do better in state or federal court, we can look at the statistics.
 When it comes to labor law cases, federal courts tend to hear fewer claims than do state courts.
 In appeals settings, only 1.4 percent of the 11th Circuit’s caseload involves labor law claims.
 Given that so few of these cases are heard in federal appeals courts, the article suggests that plaintiffs may have a better likelihood of prevailing in state court.

 What kinds of damages can you expect in state versus federal court?
 To file your case in state court, the amount in controversy must be below $75,000.
 As we mentioned above, to file in federal court, the amount in controversy must be above $75,000.
 If you have questions about the amount of damages you are seeking and how it might impact where you file your lawsuit, you should consult a Florida labor lawyer as soon as possible.

 Do you have questions about filing a state or federal employment law claim?
-An experienced labor law attorney in Florida can assist you.
-Contact Scott Wagner and Associates, P.A. today to get started on your case.
+An experienced labor law lawyer in Florida can assist you.
+Contact Scott Law Team today to get started on your case.